Relaxed Equivariance via Multitask Learning: Additional Experiments

-\textbf{Number of Samples from the Symmetry Group. } We conduct ablation studies on the number of samples required from the symmetry group during training.
-We compare our training procedure, REMUL, with data augmentation method.
-We selected the N-body dynamical system with the same training details and hyperparameters indicated in \hyperref[appendix: n_body_system]{Appendix \ref*{appendix: n_body_system}}.
-As shown in \hyperref[fig:number of group samples]{Figure \ref*{fig:number of group samples}}, REMUL achieves better performance using fewer samples from the symmetry group compared to data augmentation.
+We conduct ablation studies on the number of samples required from the symmetry group during training.
+We compare our training procedure with data augmentation method.
+We selected the N-body dynamical system with the same training details and hyperparameters indicated in Appendix \ref{appendix: n_body_system}.
+As shown in Figure \ref{fig:number of group samples}, REMUL achieves better performance using fewer samples from the symmetry group compared to data augmentation.